growerp/growerp/flutter/packages/growerp/README.md

 will create a new directory: growerpOutput with the converted file(s).

 ### The conversion workflow
-1. Extract csv files from the old system and put them in a single directory.
+1. Extract csv/ods/xlsx files from the old system and put them in a single directory.
 2. When importing images create an 'images' directory and a images.csv file in the format: filetype,id,filename
 3. Specify the conversion rules.
     * specify the names of these files in the getFileNames function